Call Centers

 “When it is developed to its full potential, great things could happen,” said Josh Plaskoff, director of learning and technology service development at HighPoint Global.

-“Imagine if cars had sensors with the ability to detect potholes on city streets and to record routes to work,” he told CRM Buyer.
-“Agencies armed with this data would be more empowered to take proactive and individualized approaches to serving citizens, texting a warning about a pothole on their normal work route, and sending a crew out to fill it without the need for a call from a concerned citizen.
+“Imagine if cars had sensors with the ability to detect potholes on city streets and record routes to work,” he told CRM Buyer.
+Agencies armed with this data would be more empowered to take proactive and individualized approaches to serving citizens.
+For example, they could text a warning about a pothole on their normal work route and send a crew out to fill it without the need for a call from a concerned citizen.

-“If the agency were contacted, representatives could provide assistance, using multi-sourced data and predictive models, to help with better decision making or to avoid inconveniences — for example, warning that in a few months construction will start on that normal work route,” Plaskoff remarked.
+“If the agency were contacted, representatives could provide assistance, using multi-sourced data and predictive models, to help with better decision-making or to avoid inconveniences — for example, warning that in a few months, construction will start on that normal work route,” Plaskoff remarked.

 Not a Simple Change